-Just like the rest of Flanagan’s work, Oculus is somewhat of a slow build to begin with, opting to provide the characters with plenty of development, letting the tension build and drama to form, especially between main characters Kaylie and Tim.
+Just like the rest of Flanagan’s work, Oculus is somewhat of a slow build, to begin with, opting to provide the characters with plenty of development, letting the tension build and drama form, especially between main characters Kaylie and Tim.
 Now, this might put off some who want to be scared from minute one, but for me, given that the entire film is about misdirection and not seeing the truth, I found this helped to add doubt into the viewer’s mind, just like the characters themselves.

-Just like in The Legend of Hill House, Oculus makes use of multiple timelines, the first being the story of Tim and Kaylie as children first being introduced to the mirror, while the second takes place in the present, with Tim and Kaylie clearly damaged by their past and attempting to figure out what the mirror did to not just them but also their parents.
+Just like in The Legend of Hell House, Oculus makes use of multiple timelines, the first being the story of Tim and Kaylie as children first being introduced to the mirror, while the second takes place in the present, with Tim and Kaylie clearly damaged by their past and attempting to figure out what the mirror did to not just them but also their parents.

 While Brenton Thwaites nails it as Tim, the more emotional and supposedly more broken of the two siblings.
-The best performances, however, belongs to that of Rory Cochrane and Katee Sackhoff, both of which fully encompasses the roles of two parents falling out of love and slowly going losing grip with reality due to the influence of a paranormal entity.
+The best performances, however, belong to that of Rory Cochrane and Katee Sackhoff, both of which fully encompasses the roles of two parents falling out of love and slowly going losing grip with reality due to the influence of a paranormal entity.

-Oculus is easily one of the best psychological horror films to come out in recent years, containing a compelling story, a good number of twists, excellent acting and the few jump-scares that pop-up don’t feel cheap.
+Oculus is easily one of the best psychological horror films to come out in recent years, containing a compelling story, a good number of twists, excellent acting and the few jumps-scares that pop-up don’t feel cheap.
 I can’t wait to see what Flanagan does next.